Version Information: Version 1.0 +Caplifive

 3.1.5.
 Bounds Shrinking

-fields) of a capability can be shrunk with the SHRINK instruction.
+The bounds (base and end fields) of a capability can be shrunk with the SHRINK instruction.

 An exception is raised when any of the following conditions is met: